Kiruti01/PDFVOUCH/README.md

 ## Acknowledgments

-- PDF generation powered by PDFKit
+- PDF generation powered by jsPDF
 - CSV parsing by PapaParse
-- Icons from Heroicons
+- UI components from shadcn/ui
+- Built with Vite and React

 ---